wombleton/gitlaw-nz/acts/M/Marine Reserves Act 1971.md

     (3) Subject to subsection (2), the provisions of [Part 4][74] of the Search and Surveillance Act 2012 (except [subpart 3][75]) apply.

-    (4) A ranger who, acting under subsection (2), at the time of seizure returns to the reserve any marine life that he or she believes to be alive, shall not be under any civil or criminal liability to the person from whom the marine life was seized in the event of a decision being made not to lay an information or charge in respect of the marine life, or of the person being acquitted of the charge.
+    (4) A ranger who, acting under subsection (2), at the time of seizure returns to the reserve any marine life that he or she believes to be alive, shall not be under any civil or criminal liability to the person from whom the marine life was seized in the event of a decision being made not to file a charging document in respect of the marine life, or of the person being acquitted of the charge.

     Section 18A: inserted, on 1 October 1996, by [section 316(1)][47] of the Fisheries Act 1996 (1996 No 88).

     Section 18A(3): replaced, on 1 October 2012, by [section 276(3)][76] of the Search and Surveillance Act 2012 (2012 No 24).

+    Section 18A(4): amended, on 1 July 2013, by [section 413][77] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 18B Director-General may release seized property under bond